Twin Flames Burning

 “No,” he said.

 Their vibrations exchanged.
 She was trembling just as much as he was trembling, and without thinking, they embraced in a hug and trembled together.
 He was the first to let go.
 He didn’t want to let go.

 Lisa pulled out a brown banana from her coat pocket.
 All JT could do was corner a smile and shake his head in disbelief.
 He pulled out the banana he brought and handed it to her.
 They both began to laugh as they exchanged bananas.

 “Oh!
 Bananas.
 Because of, we…”

 The sky instantly fell pitch black and it stayed pitch black long enough for them to absorb the moment.
 There they were.
 After more than a year, and the worst heartbreak imaginable.
 Ten thousand things to say, and none of them mattered.
 And as soon as the moment was absorbed, the sky opened back up.
 And at 8:27 pm on Saturday, May 19, the sun shone brighter than noon in a desert, and in front of them, everything had changed.
 The 50-year-old houses were new.
 The grass and the flowers were the greenest green and the pinkest pink.
 Below the signs for Stella Court. and Healy Avenue were two people who looked so familiar they were almost didn’t recognize them.

 It was JT and Lisa, only it wasn’t.
 It looked just like them, but they were younger and in new old clothes.
 They were from a different time.
 And he was on one knee with her hand in his, as she stood above him with tears streaming down her face.
-It was them from this place in another time.
+It was them from this place at another time.
 It was them in every place and in every time.